 P4 terrain steepens slightly, finished on delightful 5.1 handcrack 5.7 55m

 P5 climb up hand crack in corner.
 Really fun but careful of hollow flake on left part way up.
-Went left to finish pitch, may have been better to stay on ridge proper.
+Went left to finish pitch, but straight up goes too.
 5.8 40m

 P7 triple chimneys.
 First two are easy, third has a block on top with wide 5.9 moves to get around.
-You could probably avoid last chimney entirely by traversing right.
-Let me know if anyone tried this.
-5.9 60m
+You can avoid last chimney by traversing right for an easier pitch.
+60m

 P8-10 exposed, fun, but licheny ridge climbing 5-